 Temperature and Seasons

 In this area, locals enjoy all 4 seasons in a year thanks to the monsoonal temperate climate.
 The average temperature in the hot summer is 25 to 30 °C, which happens between April to August.
-May to July is usually the hottest time in the year with regular heatwaves.
+May to July is usually the hottest time of the year with regular heat waves.
 These heatwaves sometimes raise the temperature to an alarming level.
 The combination of blistering heat and high humidity makes Vietnamese weather pretty unpleasant for outdoor activities.
 During this time, people in urban areas tend to visit coastal cities or highlands to get away from the heat, where the temperature remains much cooler.

 As the temperature goes down from September toward the end of the year, the time between September to December is favourable for tourists.
 In this season, most days are sunny, dry weather, and chilly atmosphere.
 The weather usually chills down from December until next year’s Spring.
 The temperature remains below 20 °C on most days.
 Towards the end of the year, mountainous areas like Sa Pa, Ha Giang, and Lao Cai may be covered in white snow due to the subzero condition.
 The snowy scene makes them a famous destination for locals’ New Year holidays.

 Because of monsoonal influence, the northern part of Vietnam receives more rainfall than the south.
-This is because, in the dry seasons, rain still comes but in the drizzling form that does not affect outdoor activities very much.
+This is because, in the dry seasons, rain still comes but in a drizzling form that does not affect outdoor activities very much.

 Generally speaking, most parts experience the rainy season from April until October, with the peak in July and August.
 The amount of rain increases quickly as summer approaches.
 During the peak, you can expect many rainy days in several long, heavy bursts.
 This is usually the time that Hanoi city centre is flooded, especially the Old Quarter District.

 All 4 seasons in Ha Noi have their own beauty, but any local would agree that Autumn is the most beautiful time to visit Ha Noi.
-From late August to the beginning of November, the city is embraced in honey-like sunlight, with the clear blue sky and cool breezes.
+From late August to the beginning of November, the city is embraced in honey-like sunlight, with a clear blue sky and cool breezes.
 The dry atmosphere eases the leftover heat from summer, making any outdoor activity pleasant.
 The best thing to do during this time is to explore the city on a walking tour or a motorbike trip.

 What to See in Ha Noi’s Autumn?

-Don’t forget to visit beautiful streets on Phan Dinh Phung, Kim Ma, West Lake, Sword Lake, and Ba Dinh District.
+Don’t forget to visit beautiful streets in Phan Dinh Phung, Kim Ma, West Lake, Sword Lake, and Ba Dinh District.
 The trees along these streets will be covered in the typical browny, yellowish hue of Autumn.
 Street vendors make the city more colourful with baskets full of flowers.
 On some streets, the milky white colour of blackboard tree flowers creates a romantic background for any beautiful Instagram shoot.

 Mid-Autumn Festival is the most important event during this time.
-It’s not exaggerating to say that in Autumn, every corner in Ha Noi becomes lovelier!
-The Autumn’s chilly, relaxing vibe greatly matches the classic beauty of vintage French villas and ancient buildings in Ha Noi.
+It’s not exaggerating to say that in Autumn, every corner of Ha Noi becomes lovelier!
+Autumn’s chilly, relaxing vibe greatly matches the classic beauty of vintage French villas and ancient buildings in Ha Noi.
 On Hang Ma Street, all shops are decorated with bright colours, traditional paper decorations, and lanterns.

 Must-try Food of Hanoi’s Autumn

 Another dish that locals crave every time Autumn comes is “chả rươi”.
 This exotic dish is made from sandworm – a special worm that can only be found in Autumn.
-The worms are carefully prepared to remove dirt, then mixed with egg, onions, and various spices.
+The worms are carefully prepared to remove dirt and then mixed with egg, onions, and various spices.
 The mixture is fried into a crispy, browny, mouthwatering omelette.
 The dish is served hot with a tasty dipping sauce beside various fresh herbs.
 Many places will sell this dish, but the best ones are all located around the Old Quarter District.
-Most famous stores for “chả rươi” are no. 1 Hang Dieu, no. 25 Gia Ngu, and 244 Lo Duc.
+The most famous stores for “chả rươi” are no. 1 Hang Dieu, no. 25 Gia Ngu, and 244 Lo Duc.

 Best Time to Go to Sa Pa – Ha Giang

-Autumn (September – November) or Late Spring (March – May)
+Autumn (September – November) or Late Spring (March-May)

 Thanks to the high altitude, the North West region of Vietnam has a continental temperate climate, which is quite familiar to tourists from Europe.
-September – November and March-May have the most stable weather in the year, with most days are sunny, cool, and dry.
+September – November and March-May have the most stable weather in the year, with most days being sunny, cool, and dry.
 At night it can be a little bit chilly.

 The Harvesting Season is the Most Visited Time in Sa Pa

 If you want to see golden rice terraces, come here during the harvesting season from mid-September to early October.
 With the sweet yellow hue of ripe crops, under cosy sunlight, Sa Pa and Ha Giang shine like precious gemstones between mountain ranges.
-Enthusiast photographers should not miss the scene when ethnic tribes working on the golden rice hills in their colourful costumes.
+Enthusiast photographers should not miss the scene when ethnic tribes work on the golden rice hills in their colourful costumes.
 Note that this is the high tourism season in Sa Pa, so preparing your accommodation beforehand is highly recommended!